francescaagli/Stochastic-modeling-of-clonal-memory-effects-on-dividing-and-differentiating-cells/README.md

 The repository is organized into three main folders:

+### 1. `division times distribution`
+This folder contains experimental data of cell division times, together with their analysis to obtain the lognormal distribution parameters used in the simulations:
+- `bone_marrow_division_times.csv` – Experimental division times measured in bone marrow.
+- `cord_blood_division_times.csv` – Experimental division times measured in cord blood.
+  *(Data from Donada et al., 2025)*
+- `lognormal_fit.ipynb` – Jupyter notebook with experimental data fits.
+- `lognormal_fit.html` – HTML version of the notebook.

-### 1. `memory`
+### 2. `memory`
 This folder contains the Python code used to simulate and analyse the system in the **presence clonal memory**:
 - `simulations_with_memory.ipynb` – Jupyter notebook.
 - `simulations_with_memory.html` – HTML version of the notebook.

-### 2. `no memory`
+### 3. `no memory`
 This folder contains the Python code used to simulate and analyse the system in the **absence of clonal memory**:
 - `simulations_without_memory.ipynb` – Jupyter notebook.
 - `simulations_without_memory.html` – HTML version of the notebook.

-### 3. `division times distribution`
-This folder contains experimental data of cell division times, together with their analysis to obtain lognormal distribution parameters for the simulations:
-- `bone_marrow_division_times.csv` – Experimental division times measured in bone marrow.
-- `cord_blood_division_times.csv` – Experimental division times measured in cord blood.
-  *(Data from Donada et al., 2025)*
-- `lognormal_fit.ipynb` – Jupyter notebook with experimental data fits.
-- `lognormal_fit.html` – HTML version of the notebook.